top of page

 Section 6 - Removal

 After prior written notice and an opportunity to be heard, any member who fails to maintain membership in the Association or who fails to perform the duties of office satisfactorily may be removed from office by a vote of the Board of Directors.
-Failure to attend two (2) consecutive regular meetings of the Board of Directors may constitute cause for automatic removal, without notice, under this Section.
+Failure to notify the president regarding multiple absences of regularly scheduled Board of Director meetings may constitute cause for removal (notification will be provided to the Individual before an official removal recommendation is presented to the Board of Directors for voting approval).

 ARTICLE IX - MEETINGS OF THE BOARD OF DIRECTORS